Colorado Guide to Health Insurance and Health Sharing Programs

 About ColoHealth

-ColoHealth was founded by Wiley Long eighteen years ago with a focus on the unique needs of the Colorado health insurance consumer – not the insurance companies.
-Wiley brings more than 30 years of insurance expertise to offer Coloradans only the top-rated health plans and additional benefits, striving to bring more savings strategies than any other independent broker in the state.
+ColoHealth was founded by Wiley Long in 2002 with a focus on the unique needs of the Colorado health insurance consumer – not the insurance companies.

 We invite you to read about our ColoHealth Personal Benefits Managers and see how and why they can offer the most friendly and knowledgeable service in Colorado never at any charge to you.